drjoschua/nr-litteratur/UU-ASS.md

 [__Bai et al. (2019)__](#bai-et-al-2019-evaluating-accessibility-testing-in-automated-software-build-processes) presented an overview over available automatic assessment, and discusses means of assessment and analysis for the different tools.
 They argue that tools based on the aXe-core rulesets are superior to those based on HTML-CS to-date.
 [__Power & Petrie (2019)__](#power-petrie-2019-working-with-participants) emphasize four key aspects when working with people with disabilities: (1) treating participants with respect throughout the process () ethics, language, supportive facilities), (2) anticipating needs and preferences for alternative format materials, (3) ensuring minimum technical accessibility  standards prior, and (4) identifying the best support setup (locally or remote).
+[__Sauer et al. (2019)__](#sauer-et-al-2018-extra-laboratorial-usability-tests-an-empirical-comparison-of-remote-and-classical-field-testing-with-lab-testing)investigated the effects of testing environment in usability testing along the parameters of different types of artefacts (website, mobile phone simulation, mobile phone), methodological approaches (synchronous/asynchronous remote testing, field testing, local lab testing), and operational conditions (good/poor usability, dual tasks demands).
+They found that no significant difference between field and lab-based testing in situations where circumstances were favorable, at the same time as some differences occurred in cases were circumstances were not favorable.
+They advise to conduct usability testing as close as possible to the real life situation.
 [__Bai et al. (2018)__](#bai-et-al-2018-categorization-and-comparison-of-accessibility-testing-methods-for-software-development) expended W3C accessibility cognitive barriers from one to three resulting in seven barriers in total (Aud, A&M, HLL, L&N, Phy, Spe, Vis), and categorized accessibility tools in different categories (Auto, Check, Sim, AT, Exp) including an indication of their cost for developers.
 Moreover, they analyzed four assessment methods for each of the categories showing the accessibility barriers they cover.
-[__Sauer et al. (2018)__](#sauer-et-al-2018-extra-laboratorial-usability-tests-an-empirical-comparison-of-remote-and-classical-field-testing-with-lab-testing)investigated the effects of testing environment in usability testing along the parameters of different types of artefacts (website, mobile phone simulation, mobile phone), methodological approaches (synchronous/asynchronous remote testing, field testing, local lab testing), and operational conditions (good/poor usability, dual tasks demands).
-They found that no significant difference between field and lab-based testing in situations where circumstances were favorable, at the same time as some differences occurred in cases were circumstances were not favorable.
-They advise to conduct usability testing as close as possible to the real life situation.
 [__Miao et al. (2016)__](#miao-et-al-2016-contrasting-usability-evaluation-methods-with-blind-users) conduct usability tests with blind and visually impaired participants testing local vs synchronous testing and tactile paper prototyping v computer-based prototyping.
 They found that local synchronous remote testing gave comparable number of usability problems, reduced completion time for blind participants but not for the visually impaired and sighted, and that blind and visually impaired participants prefer the local test.
 They list problems related to the synchronous remote testing, and give recommendations on how to overcome them.